Minimally Invasive Surgery

 What is minimally invasive surgery?

-Surgery using small incisions and specialized instruments.
+Surgery that uses small incisions and specialized instruments to minimize tissue damage.

 What are the benefits of minimally invasive surgery?